-Departures to the North- runway 15
+Departures to the North-Runway 15

-This relates to those aircraft that depart from runway 15 to the South but must turn north for destinations including Scotland or across the Atlantic.
+This relates to those aircraft that depart from Runway 15 to the South but must turn north for destinations including Scotland or across the Atlantic.

 During the Airspace Change Trial it was noted that certain aircraft (particularly turbo-prop and Boeing 757-200 aircraft) flew closer to Balsall Common than was anticipated when using the RNAV departure procedure.
 This issue was not local to Birmingham Airport as other airports across the UK had similar issues with certain aircraft.
-A procedure to improve the situation in the interim was found and means that some turbo-prop aircraft that would normally fly an RNAV SID will instead fly a new conventional SID (further details below) which positions the aircraft further to the north of Balsall Common.